mysqljs/mysql/Readme.md

 **Once `pool.end()` has been called, `pool.getConnection` and other operations can no longer be performed**

+If `gracefulExit` is set to `true`, the connections end _gracefully_, so all -pending queries will still complete and the time to end the pool will vary.

+The default `gracefulExit` is `false`, the following behavior will take effect.

 This works by calling `connection.end()` on every active connection in the pool, which queues a `QUIT` packet on the connection.
 And sets a flag to